faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

         ├── Mus_musculus_CTACAACGGC_L001_R1_001.fastq.gz
         └── Mus_musculus_CTACAACGGC_L001_R2_001.fastq.gz

 Now I run illumiprocessor_ against the data.
 Note that I am using **4 physical CPU cores** to do this work.
-You need to use the number of physical cores available on your machine.
+You need to use the number of physical cores available on your machine, although there is not sense in using more cores than you have taxa (in this case).

 .. code-block:: bash